FiguraMC/Figura/README.md

-* Are you new to Figura and is looking for a video tutorial about how... everything works? you should probably watch Chloe's [Figura tutorial series](https://www.youtube.com/playlist?list=PLNz7v2g2SFA8lOQUDS4z4-gIDLi_dWAhl) on Youtube
+* Are you new to Figura and is looking for a video tutorial about how... everything works? you should probably watch Chloe's [Figura tutorial series](https://www.youtube.com/playlist?list=PLNz7v2g2SFA8lOQUDS4z4-gIDLi_dWAhl) on YouTube